 Electronic institutions provide an ideal scenario within which alternative definitions and formalisations of norms can be proposed and studied.
 In [12] we find an early account of norms relating illocutions of an e-institution.
 In [13] we find a first-order logic formulation of norms for e-institutions: an institution conforms to a set of norms if it is a logical model for them.
 Our work is an adaptation and extension of [12] but our approach differs in that we do not explicitly employ any deontic notions of obligations [1].
-Our norms are of the form $Pre \rightarrow Obls$, that is, if Pre holds then Obls ought to hold.
+Our norms are of the form $Pre \to Obls$, that is, if Pre holds then Obls ought to hold.
 The components of Pre and Obls are utterances, that is, messages the agents participating in the e-institution send.
 This more pragmatic definition fits in naturally with the view of e-institutions as a specification of virtual environments which can be checked for properties and then used for synthesising agents [14, 15].

 We are currently investigating means to automatically verify our norms, building dialogue schemes and sets of substitutions that can be used to restrict the behaviour of agents taking part in the enactment of an institution.
-We describe in [16] an initial approach to implementing our verification.